Jubb al-Jarrah

 Jubb al-Jarrah (جب الجراح, also spelled Jeb al-Jarah) is a village in central Syria, administratively part of the Homs Governorate.
 Nearby towns include al-Mukharram to the west, Salamiyah to the northwest and al-Qaryatayn further to the south.
 According to the Central Bureau of Statistics, Jubb al-Jarrah had a population of 2,255.
 Like other villages in the al-Mukharram District, Jubb al-Jarrah's inhabitants are predominantly Alawites.
 Historian Matti Moosa claims that prominent Alawite figures from the Ba'ath Party convened secretly at Jubb al-Jarrah on 30 January 1968 and made a decision there to abolish Muslim and Christian religious teaching in Syrian schools.

+Syrian Civil War

+On 22 November 2016, the Syrian Army repelled an ISIS attack on the settlement.
+On 9 April 2023, four soldiers were killed when their outpost on the outskirts of the village was attacked by ISIS.